 Those who wish to learn more about terms pertaining to ACP can find a glossary here.

 COVID-19 can have an unpredictable and precipitous clinical course.
-Initially stable patients can rapidly progress to respiratory failure requiring critical care interventions.
-Such situations severely limit the ability for patients to express treatment preferences, which is further compounded by restrictions on visitation by loved ones for infection control.
+Initially stable patients can rapidly progress to respiratory failure.
+Such situations severely limit the ability for patients to express treatment preferences, which is further compounded by restrictions on visitation by loved ones.

 COVID-19’s infectious nature and strain on PPE mean that resuscitation (e.g. CPR and defibrillation) of affected patients exposes healthcare workers to greater risk.
 By engaging in ACP with patients about resuscitation, healthcare workers can ensure care that aligns with patient preferences, and may also avoid unnecessarily risky care that is undesired.

 These issues have sparked discussions in hospitals on potentially limiting or foregoing resuscitation in patients with COVID-19.
-How patient preferences should intersect with these potential policies is beyond the scope of this module, but you can read more about such discussions here.
+How patient preferences should intersect with these potential policies is beyond this module's scope, but you can read more about this here.

 These are difficult conversations.
 Thus, it can be helpful to have a framework for approaching this topic.
-While various frameworks exist, they share many common characteristics.
-We will focus on Ariadne Labs’s COVID-19 conversation guide for outpatient care, for which there is also a video.
+While various frameworks exist (such as the previously described REMAP mnemonic for goals of care), they share many common characteristics.
+Here, we will focus on Ariadne Labs’s COVID-19 conversation guide for outpatient care, for which there is also a video demonstration.

 Set up the conversation: ascertain whom to speak to (e.g. patient and/or family), acknowledge uncertain times, and normalize topics being discussed.